Funding: Opportunities Fund for Persons with Disabilities

 Next StepNext Step: Follow-Up

 Under normal conditions, we will acknowledge receipt of your proposal within 21 calendar days of receiving your application.
 We will notify you, in writing, whether or not your application has been approved.
-If a Call for Proposals is underway, the application details will be available on the Service Canada Calls for Proposals for Employment Programs Web page.
+If a Call for Proposals is underway, the application details will be available on the Funding Programs Web page.

 Please note, that decisions are final and applicants have no right to appeal.